 The drilling of the production wells first utilised air hammer drilling technology (often referred as DTH drilling) to reach a depth of 4.5 kilometres.
 After this, drilling of the first well to the hard bedrock was continued with both water hydraulic hammer drilling technology and the traditional rotary drilling method.
 By optimising these technologies, drilling has reached a depth of 6.4 kilometres, deep enough in the crust for a temperature sufficiently high for heat production.

 Another challenging stage of the project is achieving water flow between the two boreholes.
 In the stimulation phase we investigated how water injected in the first well flows between cracks in the fractured zone of the bedrock.
-The purpose of stimulation results is to pinpoint the direction to which the final stage of the second production well should be drilled, and to determine how water is made to flow between the holes deep underground.
+The purpose of stimulation results was to pinpoint the direction to which the final stage of the second production well should be drilled, and to determine how water is made to flow between the holes deep underground.
 Geophones installed in the deep boreholes were used to monitor the flow of water in the bedrock.

 Geothermal heat plants are already in use in countries such as France and the United States.
 Iceland, for example, has already been producing all its needed heat and half of its electricity needs with geothermal energy already for years, thanks to its favourable geological location.